Ritika-Chavhan/Recycle-Rangers/README.md

-# 🕵️‍♂️ Crime Data Analysis & Visualization (India) 🇮🇳
+# 🕵️‍♂️ Crime Data Analysis & Visualization

 This project explores, visualizes, and analyzes crime data across Indian districts and states using a cleaned dataset of crime statistics.
 It includes insightful charts, maps, and interactive dashboards — with a focused lens on trends, comparisons, and crimes against marginalized communities (SC/ST).